 The Cayman Islands Monetary Authority (CIMA) began operations in 1997.
 The authority was created for the merger of the Financial Services Supervision Department of the Cayman Islands Government and the Cayman Islands Currency Board (CIMA,2020).
 The authority ensures that the Cayman Islands financial sector is consistent with relevant international standards and jurisdictions.

-Queensgate Bank and Trust Ltd. Is licensed the with the Cayman Island Monetary Authority under the following laws and licenses:
+Queensgate is licensed the with the Cayman Island Monetary Authority under the following laws and licenses:

-- The Banks and Trust Companies Law (Trust License and Class B Banking License)
+- The Banks and Trust Companies Law (Trust License)

 - The Mutual Funds Law (Mutual Fund Administrator – Full License)